 Every year, over 35 million people visit Canada.
 Some for travel and leisure, others to visit family.
 Whatever your reason is, you may require the proper documentation to enter Canada.
 If you come from a country which is considered to be visa exempt, you may not require a visitor visa (temporary resident visa).
-However, those who do not come from visa exempt countries will need to fist obtain this visa before they can even board a plane to Canada.
+However, those who do not come from visa-exempt countries will need first to obtain this visa before they can even board a plane to Canada.

 - satisfy an officer that you will leave Canada at the end of your stay,

 - show that you have enough money to maintain yourself and your family members in Canada and to return home,

 - not intend to work or study in Canada unless authorized to do so,

 - be law abiding and have no record of criminal activity,

 - not be a risk to the security of Canada,

 - provide any additional document requested by the officer to establish your admissibility, and

 - be in good health (complete a medical examination if required).

 Obtaining a visitor visa or Temporary Resident Permit is often easier said than done.
 Due to the fact that many people take advantage of these visas and overstay their authorized period of time in Canada, immigration officers scrutinize such applications.
 You will need to, above all else, prove that you have strong and sufficient ties to your home country to convince an officer that you will leave Canada after your visa expire.